mohanson/daze/README.md

 ### Czar

-Protocol czar is an implementation of the Ashe protocol based on TCP multiplexing.
-Multiplexing involves reusing a single TCP connection for multiple Ashe protocols, which saves time on the TCP three-way handshake.
+Protocol czar is an implementation of the ashe protocol based on TCP multiplexing.
+Multiplexing involves reusing a single TCP connection for multiple ashe protocols, which saves time on the TCP three-way handshake.
 However, this may result in a slight decrease in data transfer rate (approximately 0.19%).
-In most cases, using Protocol czar provides a better user experience compared to using the Ashe protocol directly.
+In most cases, using Protocol czar provides a better user experience compared to using the ashe protocol directly.

 ```sh
 $ daze server ... -p czar